nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/customization/generic/encryption-at-rest.md

 +++
-title = "Encryption At REST"
+title = "Encryption At Rest"
 +++

-`encryptionAtRest` variable enables encrypting kubernetes resources at REST using provided encryption provider.
+`encryptionAtRest` variable enables encrypting kubernetes resources at rest using provided encryption provider.
 When this variable is set, kuberntetes `secrets` and `configmap`s are encrypted before writing them at `etcd`.

 If the `encryptionAtRest` property is not specified, then